 Do not sign the passport application.
 The application must be signed in the presence of a Consular Officer.

-- The child’s birth certificate or local equivalent.
+- The child’s birth notification.

 - Original marriage certificate for the parents (if they are married).